-The Group actively manages operational risk with its well-established internal controls, authentication structures and operational procedures.
+The Group actively manages operational risk with its wellestablished internal controls, authentication structures and operational procedures.
 The operational infrastructure is well designed to support the launch of new products in different business areas.
 Rigorous reviews are conducted before the implementation of operational or system infrastructure, to ensure adequate internal controls are in place to mitigate operational risks.

 To ensure an efficient and effective discharge of daily operations, the Group pursues advanced technological solutions alongside robust business logistics and controls to carry out its operational activities and business processes.
-The Group also takes cautious steps to institute adequate checks and balances to ensure its operations are controlled properly.
-Effective internal controls help minimise financial risk and safeguard assets against inappropriate use or loss, including the prevention and detection of fraud and cybersecurity threats.
+The Group also implements prudent measures to institute appropriate checks and balances, thereby ensuring its operations are controlled properly.
+Effective internal controls help minimise financial risk and safeguard assets against unauthorised use or loss, including the prevention and detection of fraud, as well as cybersecurity threats.

-In relation to cybersecurity and information risk representing the loss of confidentiality, integrity or availability of information and systems that may have an adverse impact to the Group, the following specific measures have been implemented to mitigate such risks:
+In relation to cybersecurity and information risk, which represents the loss of confidentiality, integrity or availability of information and systems that may have an adverse impact to the Group, the following specific measures have been implemented to mitigate such risks:

-- Preventive security architecture design and awareness programs; - Detective measures to identify abnormal system activities in pre-empting cybersecurity threats; - Collection and analysis of external cybersecurity threats for ongoing control enhancement; and - Establishment of structural response plans to minimise the impact of potential security events.
+- Preventive security architecture design and awareness programs; - Detective measures to identify abnormal system activities in pre-empting cybersecurity threats; - Continuous collection and analysis of external cybersecurity threats for ongoing control enhancement; and - Establishment of structural response plans to minimise the impact of potential security events.